 Many other head magnifiers have their lens built into the plastic of the main assembly.

 A problem this creates is that not only do they interfere with your glasses if you have them, but they’re also fixed in one position.
 If you want to look further afield or at an object without magnification, even if only briefly, the whole unit needs lifting to rest on your forehead or taken off completely.
 This becomes tiring very quickly.

 With these, however, the lenses sit in a cradle that’s held on a hinge sitting slightly ahead of the main assembly.
 They sit over my glasses without a problem and when I want a momentary break — to pick up a cup of tea while a weathering coat dries, for example — it’s just a case of pushing the lens upwards out of the line of vision and pulling it back down later.

 And if you work late at night, as I do when my wife is asleep, and need extra lighting they win here too.

-And not because they have a light built in.
+And not because they have a light built-in.
 Many magnifiers have this.

-On these, however, the bright LED (not normal bulbs) are positioned directly above with the lens and can be angled so the light falls precisely where you need it as opposed to just shining somewhere forward.
+On these, however, the bright LED (not normal bulbs) are positioned directly above the lens and can be angled so the light falls precisely where you need it as opposed to just shining somewhere forward.

-I don’t know about you but my workbench is already cluttered enough and the built-in light in these has meant I put my main lights to one side and use them just for photograhy.
+I don’t know about you but my workbench is already cluttered enough and the built-in light in these has meant I put my main lights to one side and use them just for photography.

 Finally, the lenses are crystal sharp.